-Leverage policy-as-code to develop and maintain secure IAM
+Leverage policy-as-code to develop least-privileged IAM

 Identity and Access Management (IAM) is essential to providing access and managing permissions across cloud services.
-Cloud Infrastructure Entitlement Management (CIEM) aims to provide guardrails to enforce strong and explicit IAM policies.
+By leveraging infrastructure as code (IaC), Bridgecrew helps security teams embed automated guardrails within development pipelines to enforce right-sized IAM policies.

 How it works